Blueuptech/blueuptech.github.io/content/en/about.md

 ## My Journey

-My journey in the tech industry began after graduating with a degree in Mathematics ( Computer Science ) , which laid the foundation for my career.
-I quickly developed a fascination for cybersecurity, realizing the critical role it plays in protecting information in our increasingly digital world.
-Over the years, I've had the opportunity to work with startups, public companies, and engage in thought leadership within the industry.
-These experiences have not only broadened my technical skills but also deepened my understanding of the strategic and operational aspects of IT.
+My career in the technology sector initiated during my university tenure, where I pursued a degree in Mathematics with a specialization in Computer Science.
+This academic foundation was instrumental in shaping my professional trajectory.
+I soon cultivated a profound interest in cybersecurity, recognizing its paramount importance in safeguarding data within our progressively digitalized society.
+Throughout my career, I have been privileged to collaborate with both startups and publicly traded corporations, in addition to contributing to thought leadership in the field.
+These varied experiences have not only expanded my technical expertise but have also enriched my comprehension of the strategic and operational dimensions of Information Technology.

 ## What I Do